openstack/os-testr/doc/source/ostestr.rst

     $ ostestr --regex 'magic\.regex'

 This will do a straight passthrough of the provided regex to testr.
-Additionally, ostestr allows you to specify a a blacklist file to define a set of regexes to exclude.
+Additionally, ostestr allows you to specify a blacklist file to define a set of regexes to exclude.
 You can specify a blacklist file with the --blacklist-file/-b option, for example::